John Cena: Film

-His second film, also produced by WWE Studios and distributed by 20th Century Fox was 12 Rounds.
+Cena's second film,12 Rounds, was also produced by WWE Studios and distributed by 20th Century Fox.
 Filming began on February 25, 2008, in New Orleans; the film was released on March 27, 2009.
 Cena co-starred in his third film produced by WWE Studios, titled Legendary, which was played in selected theaters beginning on September 10, 2010, for a limited time.
 It was released on DVD on September 28.
 That same year, Cena starred in the children's film Fred: The Movie, a film based on Lucas Cruikshank's YouTube videos of the same name, where he plays Fred's imaginary father.
 The movie was first aired on Nickelodeon in September 2010.

 In 2015, Cena made appearances in the comedy films Trainwreck, Sisters and a cameo in Daddy's Home.
-In 2017, Cena starred in the war drama The Wall and lent his voice for the animated films Surf's Up 2: WaveMania and Ferdinand.
+In 2017, Cena starred in the war drama The Wall, and lent his voice for the animated films Surf's Up 2: WaveMania and Ferdinand.
 He also appeared in Daddy's Home 2, reprising his role in a larger capacity than the 2015 film.
 In 2018, Cena starred in the comedy Blockers and had a leading role in the Transformers spin-off prequel, Bumblebee.
 In 2019, he starred in Playing with Fire, playing the role of smokejumper superintendent Jake Carson.
 In 2020, he voiced Yoshi, a polar bear, in the adventure comedy film Dolittle.

 In 2019, Cena was cast in Justin Lin's F9, playing Jakob Toretto, the brother of Vin Diesel's character Dominic Toretto.
 During the film's promotional tour in 2021, Cena referred to Taiwan as "a country".
 He subsequently posted an apology on social media as China considers Taiwan a part of China.
 Cena also was cast as Christopher Smith / Peacemaker in James Gunn's The Suicide Squad, a role originally intended for Dave Bautista.
 In 2023, he reprised his role as Jakob Toretto in Fast X, which premiered in theaters on May 19.
 He was also the voice of Rocksteady in Teenage Mutant Ninja Turtles: Mutant Mayhem, which was released on August 2.
+He would later reprise his role as Peacemaker in a cameo appearance in the 2025 Superman film, also directed by Gunn.